Spain

 On the other hand, international assignees from outside the European Union wishing to engage in technical or professional profit-making activities in Spain, either as employees or as self-employed persons, should obtain a work and residence permit before they commence their employment activity.

-Work and residence permits are issued for a maximum period of one year and an application can be made for their renewal within two months prior to their date of expiry and in some cases within three months of their expiry.
-It is more advisable to file the application before the expiry of the permit.
+Work and residence permits are issued for a maximum period of one year and an application can be made for their renewal within the two months prior to their expiry date and, in some cases, within the three months after their expiry, notwithstanding the penalties that may arise from the application in the three months following.

 Work and residence permits in Spain for highly qualified workers, entrepreneurs, and investors